+Effective date or term:

+Course fees:

+appec 10/20/06 app FS 11/8/06

-A. What is the need for this course?
-Who will take it? -- ---- --------- ---------- ---------- ------------- ---------------
+A .
+What is the need for th is course?
+Who will take it?

-- B. How does it relate to other work being offered by your department?
-Is there an overlap with other courses in the department? - C. Is this course part of any general plan of development within your department?
-Explain. - D. How often will the course be offered? - E. How will the course be staffed? - F. When applicable, state with which departments you have specifically coordinated this change?
-(If unable to identify coordinating departments that change affects, Academic Affairs can offer assistance in identifying course use.)
+B. .
+How does it relate to or overlap with other court ther work being offered by your rses in the department? department?
+Is there an

+C. Is this course part of an Explain. y general plan of development within your department?

+D. .
+How often will the cou rse be offered?

+E. How will the course be staffed?

+F. this change?
+(If unable with which departments you ha to identify coordinating departn offer assistance in identifying co nents that change affects.

-List Department Head/ Program Director Consulted: (Add to list as needed) Indicate Support for Proposal (yes/no)
+List Departmen Program Direc (Add to list as 1 tor Consulted: Indicate Support for Proposal (yes/no) Date:

+1.

+2.

+3.

+4.

+5.

-If no, please attach explanation from responding Department Head indicating why they do not support the proposal.
+If no, please att support the prop tach explanation from response. ponding Department Head indic ating why they do not

-^{}Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be taught.
+Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be taught.

+OCT 0 2 2006

+From: Parks, Recreation, and Hospitality Administration

+Request for:

+Course change

+X

+Course deletion

+Course addition

-To: Curriculum Committee From: Parks, Recreation, and Hospitality Administration Date submitted September 28, 2006 Request for: (Excluding cou Course change X Course deletion Course addition rse credit hour changes) Submitted by: Glen Bishop Slend School Approved by: Department Head: Dean of School January Department Head: January Department Head: Dean of School Reviewed by: Registrar: Ommy Chunches Vice President:
+(Excluding course credit hour changes)

+Submitted by: Glen Bishop Approved by: Department Head: Dean of School Mudes Reviewed by: Registrar: Vice President